 It’s important to start a good dental hygiene routine at an early age in order to set the foundation for your long-term oral health, but a quality dental hygiene regimen becomes critical as you age.

 Fairfax, Virginia, dentist Dr. Pamela Marzban understands the link between your oral health and your overall health, and she knows that dental care is increasingly valuable to your systemic health as you grow older.
-Dr. Marzban is pleased to provide senior citizens with customized attention and tips for maintaining oral health.
+Dr. Marzban is pleased to provide senior citizens with customized attention and tips for maintaining oral health as well as provides dental implants for seniors.

 Dental Health and the Natural Effects of Aging